cai001/search2/README.md

 - apache-maven-3.X.X
 - mysql-server
 ## Prepare
-You need to change MySQL connection parameters to your `-url`, `-login`, `-password` and `-table` in the files:
+You need to change MySQL connection parameters to your `-url`, `-login`, `-password` and `-table` in the file:

->~/search2/src/main/java/SQLManager.java

->~/search2/src/test/java/SQLManagerTest.java
+>~/search2/src/main/resources/data.txt

-Also, you can change URL threads pool size `number` (default size equals `700`) in the files:
+Also into this file, you can change URL threads pool size `threadslimit` and searching parametr `date`.

->~/search2/src/main/java/URLManager.java

->~/search2/src/test/java/URLManagerTest.java

 ## Installation